wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 * Configure sampling on a per-process basis, for example, when you expect spans from the services in different processes to have different characteristics.

-## Setting Up Explicit Sampling Through the Proxy
+## Setting Up Sampling Through the Proxy

-You can set up explicit sampling strategies through a [Wavefront proxy](proxies_installing.html) by adding the sampling properties to the proxy's configuration file.
+You can set up sampling strategies through a [Wavefront proxy](proxies_installing.html) by adding the sampling properties to the proxy's configuration file.

 1. On the proxy host, open the proxy configuration file `wavefront.conf` for editing.
 The [path to the file](proxies_configuring.html#paths) depends on the host.
 2. In the `wavefront.conf` file, add one or both of the following properties.
 For example, the following properties set up a sampling rate of 10% and a sampling duration of 45 milliseconds: